papiodesu/leptos_book/src/router/17_nested_routing.md

 }
 ```

-This second component is a "#[component(transparent)]」, meaning it just returns its data, not a view; likewise, it uses 「.into_inner()」 to remove some debug info added by the 「view」 macro and just return the route definitions created by 「<ParentRoute/>".
+This second component is a "#[component(transparent)]", meaning it just returns its data, not a view; likewise, it uses ".into_inner()" to remove some debug info added by the "view" macro and just return the route definitions created by "<ParentRoute/>".

 ## Nested Routing and Performance